The name of the Group shall be ‘The Junior Offshore Group’

 The General Committee shall have the power to appoint members as Press Officer, Hon Sailing Secretary or such other appointments as may be required.
 Members holding such appointments need not be members of the General Committee.

-(a) All decisions by the General Committee shall be by simple majority (except when voting about new members under rule 12), with all members of the Committee, including the Secretary and co-opted members, having a vote and with the Chairman having a second (or casting) vote when the voting is equal.
+(a) All decisions by the General Committee shall be by simple majority (except when voting about new members under rule 12), with all members of the Committee, including the Secretary and co-opted members, having a vote and with the President having a second (or casting) vote when the voting is equal.

 (b) Sub-Committees for special purposes may be formed by the General Committee from time to time.
 The minutes of their meetings shall be submitted to the General Committee at each General Committee meeting.